- Transfer Credit

 Students will attend a series of 13 workshops that will highlight topics such as interesting research fields within psychology, resume/CV writing, applying to graduate school and tips for gaining transferable career skills through research.
 Additionally, there will be small mentoring groups, connecting undergraduate students with current Psychology PhD students.

 Students will be notified about their application status in early December.
-30 students from the University of Michigan will be selected to participate and up to 25 non U-M students will be offered a position in the program.
+30 students from the University of Michigan will be selected to participate.

 Who should apply to participate in the workshop and mentoring program?